Tsang Wai Chung

-Tsang Wai Chung (曾偉忠 (zang^{1} wai^{5} zung^{1})) is a former Hong Kong professional footballer and he was head coach of South China and Hong Kong national football team.
+Tsang Wai Chung (曾偉忠 (zang^{1} wai^{5} zung^{1})) is a former Hong Kong professional footballer.
+He was head coach of South China and Hong Kong national football team.

-On 17 September 2008, Tsang asked to leave due to health reasons.
+On 17 September 2008, Tsang asked to leave for health reasons.
 He temporarily left the responsibility of head coach and worked as team adviser.
 Assistant coach Liu Chun Fai took up the responsibility to take care of the team.

 In his playing career, he played for Caroline Hill, Sea Bee, Eastern, Tsuen Wan, Lai Sun and Sing Tao.

 After he retired, he coached Sing Tao, Eastern and the Hong Kong national football team.

 He holds an AFC Grade A Coach licence.

 Currently, he is the Futsal Manager of HKFA.